skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2022-06-14, with latest median and mean data as of [Episode 220](https://thefeed.libsyn.com/220-setting-you-up-for-podcasting-success).*

 *Updated 2022-06-02, with latest country and user agent data as of [Episode 219](https://thefeed.libsyn.com/219-podcast-audience-metrics-and-improving-podcast-search), and added iOS / Android ratio chart.*

 *Updated 2022-05-16, with latest median and mean data as of [Episode 218](https://thefeed.libsyn.com/218-apple-podcasts-delegated-delivery-and-losing-the-ipod).*